btrotta/advent-of-code-2023/Readme.md

 a, a brick will cause other bricks to fall if, for each brick above it, there is only one brick below.
 For part b, for each brick use depth-first search to determine the number of bricks above it that will fall.

+## Day 22
+For part a, use breadth-first search.
+For part b, note that a point is reachable in exactly the target number of steps if it is reachable in fewer steps, and the shortest distance to reach it has the same parity as the target.
+Also, note that (in the non-test data), the central row and column are empty, as are the first and last rows and columns.
+Therefore, to travel from the centre square to a point in any other square, there is a minimal-length path that travels only along the central vertical or horizontal columns, or only along borders, apart from the first and last square.
+Thus we can find a diamond-shaped area of squares for which all points within them are reachable in the target number of steps.
+Then, find the distance to travel from the boundary of this area to any other point.

 ## Day 23
 For part a, use breadth-first search.
 For part b, the number of possible parts becomes very large, but we can speed up